 Lucinda previously served as counsel to the governor of Missouri, where she advised the state’s executive branch on an array of legal issues, including the constitutionality of legislation, executive orders, vetoes, appointments, federal initiatives, and disaster declarations.
 In addition, she managed the governor’s judicial appointments process, overseeing the appointment of nearly forty judges to Missouri trial and appellate courts.
 Lucinda led a team of lawyers who advised on criminal justice issues, including executions and requests for pardons and executive clemency.

 In her prior role, Lucinda conducted internal investigations and developed administration-wide policies involving open records laws, ethics, and compliance, coordinated the response of executive agencies to investigations and enforcement actions, and oversaw and managed major litigation in conjunction with the Missouri Attorney General’s Office.

-Prior to her government service, Lucinda represented clients in Graves Garrett’s free speech, election law, and white collar litigation matters.
-She has experience at all stages of litigation, from conducting discovery to serving as trial counsel.
+In addition to her practice advising clients interacting with the government, Lucinda represents clients in complex civil litigation and appellate matters.
+She has experience in all stages of litigation, from conducting discovery to serving as trial counsel.

-Lucinda began her career as a law clerk to the Hon.
-Duane Benton at the United States Court of Appeals for the Eighth Circuit.
-She graduated first in her class from the University of Missouri School of Law.
+After graduating first in her class at the University of Missouri School of Law, Lucinda clerked for the Honorable Duane Benton at the United States Court of Appeals for the Eighth Circuit.
 Before law school, Lucinda graduated summa cum laude from the University of Missouri with degrees in news-editorial journalism and political science.
-She is also a graduate of the Kansas City Metropolitan Bar Association’s Ross T. Roberts Trial Academy.

 A native of southwest Missouri, Lucinda lives in Parkville with her husband, Tony.